vaslabs/VSerializer/README.md

 # Use case
 - Any data structure that matches a timestamp with other primitive values would be highly optimised in terms of space when saving the data using this approach.
 You can save millions of key/value pairs for data like timestamp/location history graph.
+- Short lived cache data are in less danger to cause problems when you do class changes.
+You can benefit by reducing the memory usage in your caching mechanism and not worry much about versioning problems.

 # Try it out